 As an approximate guideline Law requires 4-5 hours of independent study each week.

 - A4 Lever Arch File (to store notes)

 - A4 Wallet (to transport to college)

-Course textbook and workbooks for each topic will be provided for you
+Course textbooks and workbooks for each topic will be provided for you.

 How will I be taught?